 This powerful LG model has a 12.1 efficiency ratio according to the Energy Star guidelines, a rating that should guarantee you some energy savings if you are switching from an older model.
 This window unit is rated for up to 340 square feet, and includes three cooling modes and three fan speeds.
 It can also provide two directional air currents, and allows you to set a time or use a remote control — not exactly smart tech, but still nice when it comes to programming.

-The unit requires a 115-volt outlet…a common requirement for window units, which means that any average North America wall outlet will work fine.
+The unit requires a 115-volt outlet, a common requirement for window units, which means that any average North American wall outlet will work fine.
 This isn’t an issue for any of our chosen units, just make sure there’s an outlet near the window you want to use.

 Frigidaire FFRA0511R1 5,000 BTU